 Check Out My 2-Piece Easel…

 One time I got an opportunity to test and review a product – a small easel with a minimalist design.
 It consists of two pieces with notches in them to support your canvas.
-I also did a video about it to, it’s going back to 2016 and I’m not sure if it’s still available or not but you might could find similar one under another brand.
+I also like that it has non skid padding on the bottom.

 I like that it’s portable.
 It did have a weird smell to it though.
 The smell never did dissipate much, unfortunately.